-With the exhaust hood rotated out of the way, grasp the handles firmly and lift straight up to clear the roast air chimney.
+With the exhaust hood lifted in the upright position grasp the hopper handles firmly and lift straight up to clear the roast air chimney.
 Treat the hopper like any hot pan on your stove.

 If you touch the hopper with your bare skin you will get burnt.